senzing-garage/knowledge-base/proposals/streamline/entity-resolution-in-motion-windows.md

-# Entity resolution in motion  - Windows
+# Entity resolution in slow motion  - Windows

 In this demonstration, ...TODO: